sohamvsonar/iowarp-mcps/bin/README.md

-# WRP_CHAT_FACTORY: Universal Scientific MCP Client
+# WRP_CHAT: Universal Scientific MCP Client

-`wrp_chat_factory` is a lightweight, provider-agnostic command-line gateway that connects with scientific servers and turns everyday prompt into a series of MCP tool, resources invocations.
-It supports multiple LLM backends, including Gemini, Ollama, OpenAI, and Claude, through a single interface.
+`wrp_chat` is a lightweight, provider-agnostic command-line gateway that connects with scientific servers and turns everyday prompts into a series of MCP tool and resource invocations.
+It supports multiple LLM backends, including Gemini, Ollama, OpenAI, and Claude, through a single, configuration-driven interface.

 ---